 RNFR8: While running, product should respond quickly to command so that “After each user command the system will notify the user that it has successfully received the command and is in the process of executing it” and “.
 For any interaction, system shouldn’t take more than 1000 ms to respond”

 RNFR9: Essential applications should be reachable all the time.
-For instance Emergency, Favorite Folder, Commander are available in one consistent location in all screens
+For instance Emergency, Favorite Folder, Commander are available in one consistent location in all screens.

+RNFR10: User shall be able to customize input and output interaction types by either choosing one of the available user profiles or changing the setting manually from the “Settings” section anytime.

 Traceability MAtrix